typescript-eslint/typescript-eslint/packages/typescript-estree/README.md

   tsconfigRootDir?: string;

   /**
-   * Instance of a TypeScript Program object to be used for type information.
+   * An array of one or more instances of TypeScript Program objects to be used for type information.
    * This overrides any program or programs that would have been computed from the `project` option.
-   * All linted files must be part of the provided program.
+   * All linted files must be part of the provided program(s).
    */
-  program?: import('typescript').Program;
+  programs?: Program[];

   /**
    ***************************************************************************************